-6. The entire process has been free of unresolved contested claims for additional money, additional time, damage payments, and of the potential for future financial demands after the job has been closed out.
+6. The entire process has been free of unresolved contested claims for additional money, additional time; damage payments, and of the potential for future financial demands after the job has been closed out.

-Seven types of profit
+• Seven types of profit

 - 1. Financial an improvement in a money position - 2.
 Social a gratifying experience contributing to society's well being - 3.
 Self actualization a gain in personal non financial satisfaction by contributive work - 4.
 Value system reward gained by application of values in which one believes - 5.
 Technical acquisition of technical skill or technical data of value - 6.
-Enloyment personal enjoyment of a situation gained from involvement in it

-7. Educational - learning made possible only by efforts exerted in any given situation
+Enjoyment personal enjoyment of a situation gained from involvement in it - 7.
+Educational learning made possible only by efforts exerted in any given situation date printed: February 9, 1998

-· Nine major elements in the design & construction sequence & how they are done
+Nine major elements in the design & construction sequence & how they are done